silentorb/marloth-kotlin/game-design-workbench.md

 * In Dark Souls most of the decisions of execution are made prior to the encounter

 The one exception to TOME is on the harder difficulties players sometimes use completely different equipment for different encounters.
 This isn't needed for the normal or nightmare difficulties.
 It's also noted that at that point while different loadouts are important, the game wasn't really designed for that and doing so is a little bit of a tedious hack.

-### Information Gathering

-To have strategy, the player must have some idea of what lies ahead.

-### Rules for Items, Abilities, and Modifiers

-* Order of ability acquisition should not matter (should be commutative)
-* When applying modifiers, all operations should be aggregated and batched
-  * Example: All addition should be applied first and then all multiplication second, and each multiplier should be added together, leading to a single multiplication operation

-### Character Growth

-Right now I'm leaning toward a character system with:

-* Single and dual character classes
-* No leveling
-* Item system with no inventory and four general equipment slots
-* Unlimited ability system
-* Some items and abilities are constrained to certain classes
-* Your class influences the types of items you find
-  * Players should come across some items for other classes so that:
-    * They feel some tension to add another class (if they don't already have a second)
-    * It feels a little more realistic to find a mix
-  * Players should not come across too many items from other classes:
-    * To minimize junk items
-    * To prevent imbalanced streaks where the player can't use anything they come across
-* Possibly added weight is given to a player's first class
-  * Such as some abilities that are only available if a certain class is your primary class